-Operating margin or operating profit margin is a profitability ratio measuring revenue after covering for operating and non-operating expenses of a business entity.
-Also called as return on sales, the operating income is the basis of how much of the portion of the generated sales is left when all operating expenses are paid off.
+Operating margin is equal to operating income divided by revenue.
+Operating margin is a profitability ratio measuring revenue after covering operating and non-operating expenses of a business.
+Also referred to as return on sales, the operating income is the basis of how much of the portion of the generated sales is left when all operating expenses are paid off.

 Sales revenue or net sales is the monetary amount obtained from selling goods and services to business customers excluding the merchandise returned and the allowances/discounts offered to them.
 This can be realized either as cash sales or credit sales.